Friday, August 11, 2017

 The prominent banjo on “12 Mortal Men” reminds of recent Tom Waits, fitting for a lyric partially about a chain gang.
 A timely track considering that Go Set A Watchman had been unleashed only a year before, “Harper Lee” finds the author complaining about her more renowned contemporaries over the vaudeville stagger borrowed from the first track.
 The title track is another “standard” song, with a pretty melody and gentle nudging, that provides welcome space between the more elaborate settings.
 To wit: “The Ballad Of Miss Amelia” is something of a mis-fire, distilling one of McCullers’ novellas into a mostly-spoken showpiece complete with a saloon environment.
 “Carson’s Last Supper” gets back to better surroundings in something of a benediction.

-While a little knowledge about the subject’s life and works will certainly illuminate some of the titles and lyrics, Lover, Beloved must stand on its own outside the context of a libretto, and luckily, it does.
-It’s best appreciated as an album, not shackled to the fate, good or bad, of what sells theater tickets.
+While a little knowledge about the subject’s life and works will certainly illuminate some of the titles and lyrics, Lover, Beloved must stand on its own outside the context of a libretto, and unfortunately, it doesn’t inspire return.
+As an album it’s shackled to the fate, good or bad, of what sells theater tickets.

 No comments: